davidbatetc/decision-trees/README.md

 dt = Node "Attribute 1" [(100, Node "Attribute 2" [(55, Leaf 67.54)])]
 ```

+An interesting observation to make is the fact that the base case of the decision tree is not an empty tree, but a tree which only consists of a leaf.

 ### Feeding data to the decision tree generator
 In order to build a decision tree, we need to know which **attributes** we will consider, as well as the **values** of these attributes for different examples.
 Using the mushrooms as an analogy, the following data type is defined.